 We also send your weight, drag number and the rolling resistance among other things.
 From there, the trainer works out the resistance.

-If you've come from Zwift, where the default is to make the trainer feel half as hard as real life, FulGaz can feel terrible at first because it's just not what you're used to.
+If you've come from Zwift, it's default is to make the trainer feel half as hard as real life. compared to this, FulGaz can feel terrible at first because it's just not what you're used to.
 You can adjust how hard FulGaz feels without changing your speed.
 It's in Settings > Advanced trainer settings > Slope Scaling.
 This is the same as Zwift's "Trainer Difficulty" Try 80% (The Zwift default is 50%)

 The other possibility, particularly if you seem to be going way too slow, is you have one of the settings wrong.
 Sometimes it’s something as simple as a person thinking they’ve added their weight in pounds but they’re actually using KG.